Alabama school band director speaks out after being tased by police: ‘All I remember is students screaming’

 Ms Givan also denied that Mr Mims pushed an officer.
 She said the claim is “just another attempt by law enforcement, as they have done across the country, to validate their bad acts”.

 The Birmingham Police Department’s Internal Affairs Division has launched an investigation into the incident.
-Jefferson County Schools also is investigating and said Mr Mims is currently on administrative leave – a standard procedure while the probe plays out
+Jefferson County Schools also is investigating and said Mr Mims is currently on administrative leave – a standard procedure while the probe plays out.